-Crobally Irish Soaps is based in a beautiful area of Southern Ireland near to the coastal towns of Dungarvan and Ardmore in County Waterford.
-We started making soaps and creams using beeswax from the family’s bees in 2001 after moving to Ireland in 1999.
+Crobally Irish Soaps is based on the south coast of Ireland near to the seaside towns of Dungarvan and Ardmore in County Waterford.
+We started making soaps and creams using beeswax from the family’s bees in 2001 after moving to this beautiful place in 1999.

 Clive was a Quality Control Engineer in the UK and the exactness and attention to detail needed in that profession is replicated in Crobally Irish Soaps products.